On the behavior of stringy motives under Galois quasi-\'etale covers

 \subsection{Explicit description for log terminal surface singularities}

-In this section, we compute $M_{\st}(X)_x/G$ explicitly for a log terminal surface singularity $x\in X$ with a given action by a discrete group $G$ fixing $x$.
-Recall that if $(X,\Delta)$ is a KLT surface pair then $X$ is necessarily $\bQ$-factorial and so log terminal (use \cite[Corollary 4.11]{TanakaMMPExcellentSurfaces} and \cite[Corollary 2.35]{KollarMori}).
+In this section, we compute $M_{\st}(X)_x/G$ explicitly for a log terminal surface singularity $x\in X$ with a given action by a finite group $G$ fixing $x$.
+Our results will be analogous to those in \autoref{ex.Surfaces} but we will need to use $G$-equivariant minimal log resolutions instead.

+Recall that if $(X,\Delta)$ is a KLT surface pair then $X$ is necessarily $\bQ$-factorial and so log terminal; see \cite[Corollary 4.11]{TanakaMMPExcellentSurfaces}, \cite[Corollary 2.35]{KollarMori}.
 Thus, since we are ultimately interested in the topology around $x \in X$, there is no harm in assuming $\Delta = 0$.
-This will turn out being a considerable simplification on the possible shapes of the dual graph associated to the minimal resolution (i.e. we shall avoid dealing with \emph{extended dual graphs} in Koll\'ar's terminology \cite[\S 2.2]{KollarSingulaitieofMMP}).
-Further, we may shrink $X$ so that $X\setminus \{x\}$ is nonsingular.
-In such case, we have
+This will turn out being a considerable simplification on the possible shapes of the dual graph associated to the minimal resolution (i.e., in the terminology of\cite[\S 2.2]{KollarSingulaitieofMMP}, we shall avoid dealing with \emph{extended dual graphs}).
+Further, we may shrink $X$ such that $X\setminus \{x\}$ is nonsingular.
+In such case: